Azure-Samples/active-directory-cordova-multitarget/README.md

 ### Step 5: Add the platforms you want to support

-`cordova platform add android@97718a0a25ec50fedf7b023ae63bfcffbcfafb4b`
+`cordova platform add android@4.0.0`

-__Note__: We specify custom Android platform version here since we require some functionality which is not released yet.
-This will be updated after Cordova for Android version 4.x release.
+__Note__: We use specific Android platform version here since we require some functionality which is not released yet.
+This will be updated soon after Cordova Tools release.

 `cordova platform add ios`